belzu/Evotorch/README.md

 This module is in charge of implementing a genetic algorithm using DEAP classes, functions and data.
 Allows the user to create a genetic algorithm.
 Evotorch allows you to create two different types of genetic algorithms: GenAlg_MLP and GenAlg_CNN.
-The user is allowed to decide which set of hyperparameters can evolve.
+The user is allowed to decide which set of hyperparameters evolve.
 For MLP networks are: the number of neurons in each hidden layer, the learning rate, the number of epochs, patience, number of hidden layers, activation functions and the dropouts.
 For CNN networks, in addition to the same as MLP networks, they are: number of convolutional sequences, the number of kernels in each convolutional layer, the size of the kernels in each convolution and pooling layer and the size of the stride in each convolution layer.

 A convolutional sequence is, as the name suggests, a sequence of two layers: convolutional layers + MaxPooling layers.